 Vietnam was one of those countries that I didn’t know too much about going into it.
-Upon my arrival in Hanoi, I still had no idea what there was to do.
-As much as I stubbornly refuse to read travel guides, I’ll admit that it probably would have been helpful.
+Upon my arrival in Hanoi, I still really had no idea what there was to do.
+As much as I stubbornly refuse to read travel guides, I’ll admit that it would have been helpful to have somewhat of a grasp on such a chaotic country.
 I was winging it for the entirety of my trip, as was evident by the unconventional route I ended up taking that probably left me on cramped sleeper buses twice as long as I needed to be.

 Despite the ups and downs and endless night buses, Vietnam ended up being one of my favorite countries.
-With its lush nature, rich culture, friendly people and amazing food, there’s nothing more you could want from Vietnam.
+With its lush nature, rich culture, friendly people, and amazing food, there is little more you could want from Vietnam.
 The scenery is incredibly diverse, too.
 You’ve got beaches, mountains, complex cave systems, and the list goes on..
-It’s hard to believe that many of these are even in the same country.
+It is hard to believe that many of these are even in the same country.
 Here are 18 travel destinations that you can’t miss in Vietnam.